 • Yes!
-This toolkit is about students' rights under a federal law known as the McKinney-Vento Homeless Assistance Act.
+This toolkit is about students' rights under a federal law known as the McKinney-Vento Homeless Assistance Act, and under NY state law.

-• Students have these rights whether they are homeless alone (in which case they are an unaccompanied youth) or with their families.
+• Students have these rights whether they are homeless alone or with their families.

-Unaccompanied youth including those who are couch-surfing-can exercise all the rights in this Toolkit without a parent or guardian.
-The law gives students who experience homelessness the right to equal access to the same free, appropriate, public education as all other students.
+• Unaccompanied youth - including those who are couchsurfing-can exercise all the rights in this Toolkit without a parent or guardian.

+• The law gives students who experience homelessness the right to equal access to the same education as all other students.